-Participation in this option requires that a copy of a company's tuition reimbursement policy be on file in the Adult Degree Program Business Office.
+Participation in this option requires that a copy of a company's tuition reimbursement policy be on file and approved by in the Adult Degree Program Business Office.
 The portion of company reimbursed tuition and/or books will be deferred 30 days from the last day of each course.
 An Authorization to Charge Credit Card form must also be on file.
-If payment is not received the 30th day after the last night of each course, the student's credit card will be charged the owing balance on the 31st day and the student will be switched to a Cash Plan.
+If payment is not received the 30th day after the last night of each course, the student's credit card will be charged the owing balance on the 31st day.
 It is the student's responsibility to notify the Business Office of changes in employment status that will affect payment.